 The Fire Protection District provides the Department 5 fire engines, 1 ladder truck, 2 water tenders, 3 rescue trucks, 1 utility, 1 brush rig, and 4 command vehicles.

 A Board of Commissioners governs the Fire District.
-Our roster is comprised of one Chief, two Division Chiefs, 5 Battalion Chiefs/Captains, a staffing Captain, 10 Lieutenants, a Chaplain a, District Secretary and 60 firefighters.
-All personnel are volunteers with the exception of the Fire Chief, Staffing/Wildland Chief, and District Secretary.
-The three full-time positions are in place to oversee and assure the long-term goal of providing a cost-effective, well trained, and professional volunteer fire agency through the implementation of modern and efficient programs.
+Our roster is comprised of one Chief, 3 Division Chiefs, 5 Battalion Chiefs/Captains, 10 Lieutenants, a Chaplain a, District Secretary and 60 firefighters.
+All personnel are volunteers with the exception of the Fire Chief, Career Division Chief, Fire Prevention Officer, and District Secretary.
+The four full-time positions are in place to oversee and assure the long-term goal of providing a cost-effective, well trained, and professional volunteer fire agency through the implementation of modern and efficient programs.